QUESTIONS & ANSWERS

 Honorariums and memorials are sent out quickly.
 Regular thank you notes are sent out within four weeks of receipt. if you do not receive a thank you note, please let us know.
 Thank you's are very important to us and we don't ever want to fail to express our gratitude.

 Some organizations publish a newsletter and publicly thank donors there.
 We do not have a Kindred Spirits newsletter.
 We also do not thank donors on our website for a couple of reasons.
 First, we are so busy with the animals that we don't get around to updating the site with any regularity.
-Second, we make our thank you's privately and personally.
+Second, we write our thank you's privately and personally.
 Not everyone wants to be acknowledged publicly.

 HOW ARE DONATIONS USED?